jes708/wggg/README.md

-# The World's Greatest Guessing Game™
+# The World's Greatest Guessing Game
 Congratulations!
-You have joined an elite class of ladies and gentlemen who have had the good fortune of stumbling upon The World's Greatest Guessing Game™!
-To get started, enter a number into the input box, and try to guess what number I am thinking of.
-If you guess correctly, you will win one of The World's Greatest Guessing Game™'s World's Greatest Prizes®!
+You have joined an elite class of ladies and gentlemen who have had the good fortune of stumbling upon **The World's Greatest Guessing Game!**  To get started, enter a number into the input box, and try to guess what number I am thinking of.
+If you guess correctly, you will win one of **The World's Greatest Guessing Game's World's Greatest Prizes!**